David Sarnoff: Later years

 In 1955, Sarnoff received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."

-In 1959 Sarnoff was a member of the Rockefeller Brothers Fund panel to report on U.S. foreign policy.
+In 1959, Sarnoff was a member of the Rockefeller Brothers Fund panel to report on U.S. foreign policy.
 As a member of that panel and in a subsequent essay published in Life as part of its "The National Purpose" series, he was critical of the tentative stand being taken by the United States in fighting the political and psychological warfare being waged by Soviet-led international Communism against the West.
 He strongly advocated an aggressive, multi-faceted fight in the ideological and political realms with a determination to decisively win the Cold War.
+In 1966, David's son Robert was named president and chief operating officer of RCA and two years later also became chief executive officer.

-Sarnoff retired in 1970, at the age of 79, and died the following year, aged 80.
+Sarnoff retired in 1970, at the age of 79 and died the following year, aged 80.
 He is interred in a mausoleum featuring a stained-glass vacuum tube in Kensico Cemetery in Valhalla, New York.
+Robert succeeded him as chairman of RCA.

 After his death, Sarnoff left behind an estate estimated to be worth over $1 million.
 The majority of the estate went to his widow, Lizette Hermant Sarnoff, who received $300,000, personal and household effects in addition to the Sarnoff home, located on 44 East 71st Street.

 Family life

-On July 4, 1917, Sarnoff married Lizette Hermant, the daughter of a French-Jewish immigrant family who settled in the Bronx as one of his family's neighbors.
+On July 4, 1917, Sarnoff married Lizette Hermant, the daughter of a French immigrant family of Jewish descent who settled in the Bronx as one of his family's neighbors.
 The Museum of Broadcast Communications describes their 54-year marriage as the bedrock of his life.
 Lizette was often the first person to hear her husband's new ideas as radio and television became integral to American home life.

 The couple had three sons.
 Eldest son Robert W. Sarnoff (1918–1997) succeeded his father at the helm of RCA in 1970.
 Robert's third wife was operatic soprano Anna Moffo.
 Edward Sarnoff, the middle child, headed Fleet Services of New York.
 Thomas W. Sarnoff, the youngest, was NBC's West Coast President.

 Sarnoff was the maternal uncle of screenwriter Richard Baer.
 Sarnoff was credited with sparking Baer's interest in television.
 According to Baer's 2005 autobiography, Sarnoff called a vice president at NBC at 6 A.M. and ordered him to find Baer "a job by 9 o'clock" that same morning.
 The NBC vice president complied with Sarnoff's request.

 David Sarnoff was initiated to the Scottish Rite Freemasonry in the Renovation Lodge No. 97, Albion, NY.